-The Masterbuilt Digital Electric Smoker uses a whopping 700 sq. in. of primary cooking space.
+The Masterbuilt Digital Electric Smoker uses a whopping 700 square inches of cooking space.
 It is equipped with 4 chrome plated cooking racks that can hold food for a large group of people.

 The body comes fully insulated, which means that there is minimal heat loss, more consistent cooking temperature, and better control over the process.
 This is especially for those of us who see the weather constantly interfering with our grilling plans.

-An integrated thermostat reads the temperature inside accurately, and helps you set the temperature according to what you’re cooking.
+An integrated temperature gauge reads the temperature inside accurately, and helps you set the desired temperature according to what you’re cooking.

 A convenient side wood chip loading system avoids using the door frequently, which may cause heat and smoke time, prolonging your cooking time.

 A door latch is a simple, yet effective mechanism that pulls the door shut and locks it tightly in place.
 This brings a tight seal which is very important to smoking.

 The Royal Gourmet Electric Smoker is something to consider if you’re working by a tight budget, but are still looking for something that will get you to prepare a lot of food.
 This smoker comes with a spacious cooking surface, easily adjustable racks, excellent heat retention and versatile cooking options.